astronomer/airflow-guides/guides/airflow-sql-tutorial.md

 ---
 title: "Using Airflow to Execute SQL"
-description: "Executing queries, loading data, and more, from your Apache Airflow DAGs."
+description: "Executing queries, paramaterizing queries, and ETL, from your Apache Airflow DAGs."
 date: 2020-12-07T00:00:00.000Z
 slug: "airflow-sql-tutorial"
 tags: ["Database", "SQL", "DAGs"]
 ---
+> Note: All code in this guide can be found in [this Github repo](https://github.com/astronomer/airflow-sql-tutorial).

 ## Overview
-> Note: All code in this guide can be found in [this Github repo](https://github.com/astronomer/airflow-sql-tutorial).

 Executing SQL queries is one of the most common use cases for data pipelines.
 Whether you're extracting and loading data, calling a stored procedure, or executing a complex query for a report, Airflow has you covered.
-Using Airflow, you can orchestrate all of your SQL tasks elegantly with relatively simple code.
+Using Airflow, you can orchestrate all of your SQL tasks elegantly with just a few lines of boilerplate code.

 In this guide, we'll cover general best practices for executing SQL from your DAG, showcase Airflow's available SQL-related operators, and demonstrate how to use Airflow for a few common SQL use cases.